rodekruis/text_mining/Pipple_Rode Kruis/03. Work/README.md

 1) Transform .pdf into .txt files
 2) Divide each document into paragraph and identify interesting ones (dates, locations, victims...)
-3) Analyze each paragraph and extract structured impact data For each step there's a script, see [Scripts](https://github.com/rodekruis/text_mining/new/master/Pipple_Rode%20Kruis/03.%20Work)
+3) Analyze each paragraph and extract structured impact data

 ### input
 The inputs that the various scripts needs are: